-Interest rate swaps: The fair values of interest rate swaps are derived from the interest rates prevalent in the market and future expectations of those interest rates (Level 2 inputs).
+Interest Rate Swaps: The fair values of interest rate swaps were derived from the interest rates prevalent in the market and future expectations of those interest rates (Level 2 inputs).
 The Company determines the fair value of the investments based on quoted prices from third-party brokers.
 Both interest rate swaps have been terminated.
 See Note 12, Derivative Instruments, for further discussion of the fair value of the interest rate swaps.

-Interest rate cap: The fair values of the interest rate cap are derived from the interest rates prevalent in the market and future expectations of those interest rates (Level 2 inputs).
+Interest Rate Cap: The fair value of the interest rate cap is derived from the interest rates prevalent in the market and future expectations of those interest rates (Level 2 inputs).
 The Company determines the fair value of the investments based on quoted prices from third-party brokers.
-See Note 12, Derivative Instruments, for further discussion of the fair value of the interest rate caps.
+See Note 12, Derivative Instruments, for further discussion of the fair value of the interest rate cap.

-There were no other assets or liabilities measured at fair value at December 31, 2021 or 2020.
+There were no other assets or liabilities measured at fair value at December 31, 2022 or 2021.